NPE Runn Review

 Summary

-Whilst NPE Runn will never be able to control the resistance on your treadmill, you’ll need an expensive smart treadmill for that, it does the job that the majority of indoor runners will need.
-It gives you accurate speed, cadence, and incline information throughout your run and it does that in a way that your running watch or app can also perfectly record the stats.
-For numbers-focused runners, it completes the picture by completing your data history.
+NPE’s Runn is a well-designed, consumer-grade speed and cadence sensor for treadmills, and it is more accurate than the pace currently reported by your treadmill.
+Runn will not control treadmill resistance, which requires a smart treadmill, but it does the job that the majority of indoor runners need.
+It gives accurate speed, cadence and incline information throughout the run, and it does so in a way that your running watch or app records the stats cleanly.
+For numbers-focused runners, it completes the data history.

 Pros

-• Price – NPE could easily have charged more for Runn
+- – Price, NPE could easily have charged more for Runn

 Cons

-• Cadence is not always accurate
+- Cadence is not always precise

-1. Also using the Runn, I have a question:
+Also using the Runn, I have a question:

 When you calibrate the Runn manually, it will be in sync with the display of the treadmill and copy the error of the treadmill?
 I mean, you set the Mill to 5mph and it will do its (wrong) thing.
 Then you tell the Runn that this is meant to be 5 and not 5.2 mph?